Elms in Australia: Pests and diseases

-Unlike most other countries that have elm trees, Australia has not yet been subjected to Dutch Elm Disease, although the vector of the disease, the elm bark beetle, was first officially recorded in Melbourne in 1974.
+Unlike most other countries that have elm trees, Australia has not yet been subjected to Dutch elm disease, although the vector of the disease, the elm bark beetle, was first officially recorded in Melbourne in 1974.
 The City of Melbourne and the Victorian State Government have jointly developed a Dutch elm disease contingency plan in case of an outbreak.

 Other diseases include Bacterial Wetwood, various viral and fungal diseases, cankers including Coral Spot, and root diseases caused by cinnamon fungus or honey fungus.

 Raising community awareness

-The Friends of the Elms Inc. (FOTE), is a voluntary not-for-profit organisation which was founded in 1990 for the purpose of raising awareness of the importance of Elms and assisting to fund research into the potential threats of pests and disease.
+The Friends of the Elms (FOTE), is a voluntary not-for-profit organisation which was founded in 1990 for the purpose of raising awareness of the importance of elms and assisting to fund research into the potential threats of pests and disease.
 FOTE is dedicated to raising community awareness of the threats to Australia’s elms, and assisting individuals and local councils in the recording and monitoring of elm trees on both public and private land.
-FOTE also raises funds to support research into ways to combat insect attack, Elm Leaf Beetle, and prevent the spread of Dutch Elm Disease if it arrives in Australia.
+FOTE also raises funds to support research into ways to combat insect attack, elm leaf beetle, and prevent the spread of Dutch elm disease if it arrives in Australia.
 It encourages the public to register elm trees that they see around their neighbourhood.
 Once an elm tree has been positively identified, it is added to the National Register of Elms.